By Ruth Brown, Idaho Reports

 Jerome County reported an error on Thursday in vote count reporting, changing the result of the winner reported online for District 26 House Seat B in the House of Representatives.

-The new results show that Republican Jack Nelson beat Democrat Karma Metzler Fitzgerald by 83 votes.
+The new results show that Republican Jack Nelsen beat Democrat Karma Metzler Fitzgerald by 83 votes.

 A press release from Jerome County said the publicly released numbers did not match the count.
 “As a part of the normal verification process that leads to the county election canvass, Jerome County elections staff encountered a series of discrepancies between the cast ballot counts printed on the reports produced by our central tabulator and those same counts subsequently released to the public as the “unofficial final results” on election night,” the press release stated.